NCAS-CMS/cf-python/docs/source/aggregation_rules.rst

 of the aggregation algorithm, and aggregations over multiple domain axis constructs are similarly possible.

-Aggregation is implemented by the `cf.read` and `cf.aggregate` functions.
+Aggregation is implemented in the `cf.aggregate` function, and is applied by default by the `cf.read` function.

 ----